igemsoftware/Vanderbilt_2014/README.md

 darwin
 ======

-track changes as a genome evolves over time
+track changes as a genome evolves over time (hence the name)

+##### intent:
-merge automatic annotation and version control technologies for the greater good
+* merge automatic annotation and version control technologies

-(this repository will eventually be deleted and reborn as a fork of the git git repository)
+	* this was benchling's pitch but they're not open source
+* if putting in some interim layer above git turns out to work really well, this could be extensible to essentially any data, not just DNA

 # MVP
 1. (user) easy, standardized, useful collaborative tracking of changes